Ramsey properties of randomly perturbed hypergraphs: Monochromatic expanded cliques

 In this section, we prove Theorem~\ref{thm:main-Ramsey}.
-The required Ramsey properties of $\mathbb{H}(n,p)$ are collected in Section~\ref{sec:rnd-props}; a proof of Theorem~\ref{thm:main-Ramsey} can be found in Section~\ref{sec:proof-main-Ramsey}.
-For an integer $t \geq 3$, the $t$ vertices of $\tilde K^{(k)}_t$ having their $1$-degree strictly larger than one are called the {\em branch-vertices} of $\tilde K^{(k)}_t$.
+The required Ramsey properties of $\mathds{H}^{(3)}(n,p)$ are collected in Section~\ref{sec:rnd-props} and a proof of Theorem~\ref{thm:main-Ramsey} can be found in Section~\ref{sec:proof-main-Ramsey}.
+For an integer $t \geq 3$, the $t$ vertices of $\tilde K^{(k)}_t$ having their $1$-degree strictly larger than one are called the {\em branch vertices} of $\tilde K^{(k)}_t$.
 Set